sagemath/trac_to_gh/Issue 3145.md

 # Issue 3145: documentation and defaults for the 'view' function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3145

 Original creator: jhpalmieri